rotba/mvn_py/README.md

     [INFO] ------------------------------------------------------------------------
   ## test-compile: mvn_repo.test_compile() ...

-  If one desires to inspect specific submodule (which can decrease the build time significantly), one can specify the module he's interested in:
+  If one desires in inspecting a specific submodule (which can decrease the build time significantly), one can specify the module he's interested in:

     >>> build_log = mvn_repo.test('MavenProj\sub_mod_1')
     [INFO] Scanning for projects...